 Breaking this Law Endangers Others

-South Carolina has good reason to punish violators.
-Making wide turns that straddle lanes not only affects the flow of traffic but can also cause hazardous situations and needless crashes.
+Making wide turns that straddle lanes affects traffic flow and can lead to hazardous situations and needless crashes.

 Other drivers may not see a turning car in time to adjust their speed.
-They also might not be able to make room for the abrupt entrance of the vehicle in their lane.
-A driver who must swerve to avoid a turning car may wind up colliding with other vehicles nearby.
+They might be unable to make room for a vehicle abruptly entering their lane.
+A driver who must swerve to avoid a turning car may collide with other vehicles nearby.

-If you see someone making a careless turn, remain on guard and drive defensively to dodge an accident.
+If you see someone making a careless turn, remain on guard and drive defensively to avoid an accident.

 Automobile crashes can occur for many reasons.
-Sometimes a driver is negligent and takes foolish risks that put multiple lives in danger.
-Our South Carolina car accident attorneys at Joye Law Firm understand the physical, emotional and financial consequences of automobile collisions.
-We are always ready to fight for your rights if you or someone you love is hurt in a South Carolina motor vehicle crash.
+Sometimes a driver is negligent and takes risks that put multiple lives in danger.
+Our South Carolina car accident attorneys at Joye Law Firm understand how an automobile collision can harm you physically, emotionally, and financially.
+We are ready to help you understand your legal options and fight for your rights if you or someone you love has been injured in a South Carolina, illegal wide turn accident.